orchlonn/gobicraft/readme.md

 An AI-driven sandbox environment featuring flawlessly rendered objects in 3D space.

-# Voxel 3D Sandbox Project

-This project is a 3D sandbox where every object is made of voxels (3D pixels).
-Users can manipulate objects with a sidebar chatbot to change shape, color, size, and even spawn multiple objects dynamically.

 ## 📌 Phase 1 – Setup Basics

 - Set up project with **React + Vite/Next.js** (or vanilla if preferred).